 Costco barns locations inundate Eastern Nebraska and Western Iowa communities threatening the public's health and our proud independent farming culture.
 Some of these sites feature as many as 32 barns (or 1,520,000 chickens).

 During the great flood of 2019 the Costco Poultry Processing facility located at Fremont, NE was nearly engulfed by the rising waters.
-Poor planning, as seen in the above example, put area residents at a public health risk during extreme climatic events, and further threatens area water quality.
+Poor planning, as seen in the above example, puts area residents at a public health risk during extreme climatic events, and further threatens area water quality.

 Nitrate levels in Nebraska have continued to increase with the growth of agriculture industrialization.
 Excessive nitrate exposure can cause health issues like Blue Baby Syndrome, which can be deadly in infants, and in some cases various forms of cancer, thyroid conditions, reproductive issues, and diabetes.